-You’ve probably heard that rosehip is one of nature’s most potent sources of life-sustaining, full-spectrum vitamin C (plus myriad other compounds).
+You’ve likely heard that rosehip is one of nature’s most potent sources of life-sustaining, full-spectrum vitamin C (plus a myriad other compounds).
 So, you enthusiastically brew up a serving of rosehip tea.

-It’s correct what you’ve heard: properly selected and sourced rosehip can be abundant in naturally occurring vitamin C.
+It’s factually correct that properly selected and sourced rosehip can be abundant in naturally occurring vitamin C.

 But long before it lands in your teacup, your rosehip may have endured oodles of challenges, such as growing in depleted soil, ill-timed harvesting, and/or improper storage, processing, and handling.

-Any of these missteps can drain the vitamin C right out of your now-weary rosehip.
+Any of these common missteps can drain the vitamin C right out of your rosehip.

-Along with offering nutrients like vitamin C, herbs like rosehip also work their magic through the age-old art of herbal synergy, when, as we say: one plus one can be much more than two.
+Along with offering nutrients like vitamin C, herbs like rosehip work their magic through herbal synergy.
+As our Founder and Formulator Paul Schulick says: "one plus one can be much more than two".

-In other words, when properly selected and combined, herbs can often achieve more potent results together rather than going solo.
+In other words, when properly selected and combined, herbs can often achieve more potent results together rather than alone.

 Herbal synergy is decidedly dependent on the potency of the herbs in the formulation.
-If your herbs lack nutrients and phytoactives or are adulterated, the intended herbal synergy will fizzle.
+If your herbs lack nutrients and phytoactives or are adulterated, the intended herbal synergy fizzles.

 You can experience bona fide herbal synergy for yourself in our very own Immune Therapy infusion, where rosehip helps amplify the immunosupportive power of the revered Mediterranean herb Cistus incanus.
 While Cistus is remarkable all on its own, with the help of vitamin C in herbs like rosehip, it becomes even better.

-It goes without saying that using vitamin C-depleted herbs would result in a lackluster formulation, illustrating a truism our founder and formulator, Paul Schulick, has said for decades: the most expensive supplement is the one that doesn’t work.
+It goes without saying that using vitamin C-depleted herbs would result in a lackluster formulation, illustrating another truism Paul Schulick has said for decades: the most expensive supplement is the one that doesn’t work.

 So, How Do You Ensure Your Rosehip Has Vitamin C?